TOBACCO CESSATION RESOURCES 2025

 Tobacco cessation is the single most effective step to lengthen and improve patients’ lives.
 Quitting smoking has immediate and long-term benefits and is well worth the difficulty, both for the dental patient and the dental professional.
 The dental team should seek to reinforce and compliment those patients who have recently stopped smoking.

-LATEST DATA COST OF SMOKING by STATE and CDC Economic Trends
+COST OF SMOKING by STATE and

 * Note 1-800-QUIT-NOW is a toll-free number operated by the National Cancer Institute (NCI) that will connect directly to the state's tobacco quitline.
 The number serves as a national portal to link callers to the state's quitline based on the area code.